Hybrid Swin Attention Networks for Simultaneously Low-Dose PET and CT Denoising: Results

 We have adopted the same data preparation procedure as the RED-CNN method to ensure a fair comparison.
 Specifically, pixel intensities were windowed to [-160, 240] and normalized to [0, 1] before evaluation.
 The average results from 8 independent runs across the 9 test patients are summarized in Table \ref{comparison}.
 Our method achieves the best performance in terms of all PSNR, SSIM and RMSE among all compared approaches.
 Moreover, the variance across runs is minimal, much lower than that of RED-CNN, CTformer, and UNet, and comparable to Swin-Unet for PSNR.
 In terms of RMSE, our method exhibits even less variability than Swin-Unet.
 Fig. \ref{LDCT_violin} presents violin plots corresponding to the results in Table \ref{comparison}.
 The plots reveal that the purely CNN-based approach exhibits the largest variance across runs.
-In contrast, the transformer-only method (CTformer) shows reduced variance, though still greater than the hybrid CNN–transformer approaches.
+In contrast, the transformer-only method (CTformer) shows reduced variance, though still greater than the hybrid CNN-transformer approaches.
 Our method demonstrates the second-highest stability in terms of PSNR and RMSE, being slightly less stable than SwinIR.

 Although SwinIR is relatively stable and has a compact model size of 0.41M parameters, its denoising performance is insignificant (PSNR of 31.72), and it requires substantially more GPU memory—approximately 23 GB, which is four times higher than our method.
+Due to these substantial resource constraints, we were unable to evaluate larger variants of the SwinIR model for comparison.
 In contrast, our model not only delivers superior denoising accuracy but also demonstrates high stability.
 Additionally, it is considerably smaller than most competing models and consumes a similar amount of GPU memory, making it well-suited for practical deployment.
 Fig. \ref{LDCT_fig} presents a visual comparison of pelvis slices from a single patient in the LDCT test set.
 From the figure, we observe that RED-CNN, Swin-Unet, SwinIR, and CTformer effectively remove background noise, but at the cost of producing smoother images.
 In contrast, Unet reduces noise while preserving textural details, although some regions around the bone appear grid-like.
-HSANet overcomes both limitations, suppressing noise while maintaining image sharpness and structural integrity, producing images that closely resemble FDCT.
+EHSANet overcomes both limitations, suppressing noise while maintaining image sharpness and structural integrity, producing images that closely resemble FDCT.